Trading 212 SIPP: The Cheapest Pension in the UK?

 This is what low-cost pension investing should look like.
 The traditional platforms have been charging percentage fees for decades and getting away with it because there was no credible alternative.
 Now there is.

 The waitlist is open in the app.
 If you already have a Trading 212 account, look for the SIPP option.
-If you do not have an account yet, sign up now - you can use the ISA in the meantime while you wait for SIPP access.
+If you do not have an account yet, sign up now and use the ISA in the meantime while you wait for SIPP access.

 Frequently Asked Questions